anastasds/openshift-mcp/README.md

 * [google_workspace_mcp](https://github.com/taylorwilsdon/google_workspace_mcp)
 * [servicenow-mcp](https://github.com/echelon-ai-labs/servicenow-mcp)

-The latter three need credentials configured in Kubernetes secrets; placeholders are given.
+The latter three need credentials configured in Kubernetes secrets as per the configuration instructions for each of the linked projects; placeholders are given.

 ## Deployment